Skyler-18/Python_Project/README.md

-🎉 Python PROJECT: Diwali Sales Analysis! 🐍
+# 📊 Diwali Sales Analysis

-In this project, I analyzed the Diwali sales dataset to uncover trends and insights that can help the online store improve their sales strategy and customer experience.
+This project focuses on uncovering key trends and customer behavior using a Diwali sales dataset.
+It aims to provide actionable insights to help optimize business strategies and improve customer experience.

-🎯 Key Highlights
+## 🎯 Key Objectives

-- Conducted data cleaning to handle missing values.

-- Corrected the datatype of various columns to ensure accurate analysis and visualization.

-- Generated descriptive statistics to summarize the main characteristics of the data.

-- Utilized data visualization techniques to illustrate findings and trends clearly.

-Check out my project on LinkedIn here, https://lnkd.in/e_nG2KEX
+- 🔍 Perform thorough **data cleaning**, handling missing values and correcting datatypes
+- 📊 Use **EDA techniques** to identify top customer segments and purchase patterns
+- 📈 Visualize sales distribution across age, gender, and product categories

+## 🧰 Tools Used

+- Python
+- pandas
+- NumPy
+- Matplotlib, Seaborn

+## 📌 Insights You’ll Discover

+- Who are the top spenders during Diwali season?
+- What product categories generate the most revenue?
+- How does age and gender affect buying behavior?

+---

+> Simple yet impactful project to showcase your **EDA** and **data storytelling** skills.